• Skip to primary navigation

 February 10, 2025 by

 José will be responding to how Metal can be more welcoming in all senses to help us shape our policy ‘Metal Welcome’.
-As part of José’s commission, he will lead a paper-folding exercise that invites us to rethink and share our perceptions of borders/barriers.
-Through this hands-on activity, we’ll engage with the paper to explore and embody ideas of openness, care, and inclusion making Metal a more welcoming environment.
+As part of José’s commission, he led a paper-folding exercise that invited us to rethink and share our perceptions of borders/barriers.
+Through this hands-on activity, we engaged with the paper to explore and embody ideas of openness, care, and inclusion making Metal a more welcoming environment.
 Explore José’s artist profile here.

 Footer